igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 -----------------------

-The connection flow control calculation is redefined to be the sum of the current stream offsets minus the sum of Exempt Stream Bytes ({{exempt-stream-bytes}}) for all streams, including closed streams but excluding stream 0.
+The connection flow control calculation is redefined to be the sum of the current stream offsets (current send offset for the sender and the largest received offset for the receiver) minus the sum of Exempt Stream Bytes values ({{exempt-stream-bytes}}) for all streams, including closed streams but excluding stream 0.